 Why are some people more prone to addiction?

 Addiction is a very complicated subject and it’s something that scientists and psychologists are still trying to understand.
 What can be said is this: addiction does not discriminate – it can affect people of all ages, intelligence levels and backgrounds.
+The signs, symptoms and causes of addiction can vary from person to person, but still, addiction can have a damaging effect on anyone's livelihood and it's often difficult to manage without professional addiction treatments.

 Although nobody can completely eliminate the possibility of becoming an addict, The National Institute on Drug Abuse (NIDA) has highlighted some of the most common risk factors that make some more susceptible to it than others.